floriansalihovic/pet-clinic/3_data_access_and_modification.md

       <button type="submit" class="ui blue submit button">Save</button>
     </form>

-The differnces are easy to spot.
+The differences are easy to spot.
 The actions point to different paths and therefor resources and the values of the input elements are set as well.
 And that's basically all there is to know about creating content creation or modification.

 1. Creating a form or AJAX request to send data via POST.
 2. Reference a resource via path.
 3. Set properties for the resource.
-4. Provide additional information needed (typehints, redirect information and so on).
+4. Provide additional information needed (type hints, redirect information and so on).

 That sound easy and it is.
 Of course there is always more to know and for a deep dive check out the part [Manipulating Content](http://sling.apache.org/documentation/bundles/manipulating-content-the-slingpostservlet-servlets-post.html) on the project's documentation.
 The key component is the SlingPostServlet.
-The servlet won't be dicussed in this guide.
+The servlet won't be discussed in this guide.
 It is simply too powerful and would break the guide's scope.

 Accessing the data is somewhat tricky though.
 This relies on the inner workings of Sling.
 Resolving resources in Sling is done with the ```org.apache.sling.api.resource.ResourceResolver```.
 Using ```ResourceResolver#getResource``` and passing a path will return the desired resource or ```null```, if the resource does not exist.